 This pipeline can be built using reusable DPDK software libraries.
 The main blocks implementing QoS in this pipeline are: the policer, the dropper and the scheduler.
 A functional description of each block is provided in the following table.
-Table 1.
-Packet Processing Pipeline Implementing QoS

-Block Functional Description 1 Packet I/O Packet reception/ transmission from/to multiple NIC ports.
+Block Functional Description Packet I/O Packet reception/ transmission from/to multiple NIC ports.
 Poll mode RX & TX drivers (PMDs) for Intel 1 GbE/10 GbE NICs.
-2 Packet Identify the protocol stack of the input packet.
-Check the integrity of the parser packet headers.
-3 Flow clas- Map the input packet to one of the known traffic flows.
+Identify the protocol stack of the input packet.
+Check the integrity of the 2 Packet parser packet headers.
+Flow clas-Map the input packet to one of the known traffic flows.
 Exact match table sification lookup using configurable hash function (jhash, CRC and so on) and bucket logic to handle collisions.
-4 Policer Packet metering using srTCM (RFC 2697) or trTCM (RFC2698) algorithms.
-5 Load Distribute the input packets to the application workers.
+Packet metering using srTCM (RFC 2697) or trTCM (RFC2698) 4 Policer algorithms.
+Load Distribute the input packets to the application workers.
 Provide uniform Balancer load to each worker.
 Preserve the affinity of traffic flows to workers and the packet order within each flow.
-6 Worker Placeholders for the customer specific application workload (for threads example, IP stack and so on).
-7 Dropper Congestion management using the Random Early Detection (RED) algorithm (specified by the Sally Floyd - Van Jacobson paper) or Weighted RED (WRED).
+Placeholders for the customer specific application workload (for Worker example, IP stack and so on). threads Congestion management using the Random Early Detection (RED) 7 Dropper algorithm (specified by the Sally Floyd - Van Jacobson paper) or Weighted RED (WRED).
 Drop packets based on the current scheduler queue load level and packet priority.
 When congestion is experienced, lower priority packets are dropped first.
-8 Hierarchi- 5-level hierarchical scheduler (levels are: output port, subport, pipe, cal traffic class and queue) with thousands (typically 64K) leaf nodes Scheduler (queues).
+Hierarchi-5-level hierarchical scheduler (levels are: output port, subport, pipe, traffic class and queue) with thousands (typically 64K) leaf nodes cal Scheduler (queues).
 Implements traffic shaping (for subport and pipe levels), strict priority (for traffic class level) and Weighted Round Robin (WRR) (for queues within each pipe traffic class).